lowdanie/lowdanie.github.io/_posts/2025-11-14-electron-integrals.md

 1. Completeness: It must be possible to reasonably approximate the ground state single-electron wave functions as linear combinations of the basis vectors.

-2. Computability: There must be an efficient algorithm for computing inner products of the basis vectors that are required by the SCF algorithm.
+2. Computability: There must be an efficient algorithm for computing the inner-products of the basis vectors that are required by the SCF algorithm.

 The goal of this post is to present a family of functions called _Cartesian Gaussians_ together with efficient algorithms for their inner-products.